brendenk1/BluetoothStack/README.md

 Connecting to a peripheral is accomplished by first creating a `ConnectionConfiguration` object.
 This object is responsible for setting basic connection settings for a given peripheral.
 Then call the `connectPeripheral(withConfiguration: onError:)` method on `BluetoothStack` object.
 Success will be reported via the `connectedPeripheralPublisher` and an error will be reported via the `onError` parameter of the method.

 Given connecting to a peripheral does not time out, errors thrown are generally transient and is best to attempt again.

+### Canceling Connection to a Peripheral

+Canceling a connection to a peripheral is accomplished by calling the `cancelConnectionToPeripheral(: onError:)` method on the `BluetoothStack` object.
+Success will be reported by the `connectedPeripheralPublisher` updating with a new list of currently connected peripherals, and an error will be reported via the `onError` parameter of the method.

+Canceling serves two important functions for a peripheral, first if a peripheral is currently pending a connection with the system this serves to stop the pending attempt, and second will disconnect the peripheral if a connection has been established.
+It is important to note that the iOS system manages connections to a given peripheral and not the application layer used by CoreBluetooth.
+Thus, canceling a connection is only from the perspective of the application layer and does not force a disconnect from the iOS system.